edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 user@receiver:~$ iperf -s -w 131072 &
 </pre>

-Don&#8217;t forget to kill these processes once you are done!
+Don't forget to kill these processes once you are done!

 On the sender side we will start two tests at exactly the same time.
 One test with Iperf in TCP mode.
 And another test with Iperf in UDP mode, again asking it to attempt to sent 110 Mbit/s of traffic.
 To showcase better the effect of UDP traffic flooding a link we will ask Iperf to run 10 UDP test in parallel.
 Make sure to start both tests at the same time: